MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

     ![Web app](./media/contoso-migration-refactor-web-app-sql-managed-instance/web-app1.png)

-2. They provide an app name (`SHWEB-EUS2`), run it on Windows, and place it un the production resource group `ContosoRG`.
+2. They provide a name for the web app (`SHWEB-EUS2`), run it on Windows, and place it un the production resource group `ContosoRG`.
 They create a new web app and Azure App Service plan.

     ![Web app](./media/contoso-migration-refactor-web-app-sql-managed-instance/web-app2.png)